MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ## References

+* Apesteguía, Sebastián.
+2005.
+Evolution of the hyposphene-hypantrum complex within Sauropoda. pp. 248-267 in: Virginia Tidwell and Kenneth Carpenter (eds), _Thunder-lizards: the sauropodomorph dinosaurs_.
+Indiana University Press, Bloomington: Indiana.
 * Bonaparte, José F., Wolf-Dieter Heinrich, and Rupert Wild.
 2000.
 Review of _Janenschia_ Wild, with the description of a new sauropod from the Tendaguru beds of Tanzania and a discussion on the systematic value of procoelous caudal vertebrae in the Sauropoda. _Palaeontographica A_ **256**:25-76.
 * Charig, Alan J. 1990.
 Francis Rex Parrington, 20 February 1905-17 April 1981. _Biographical Memoirs of Members of the Royal Society_ **36**:359-378. doi:10.1098/rsbm.1990.0036
 * Chure, Daniel, Brooks B. Britt, John A. Whitlock and Jeffrey A. Wilson.
 2010.
 First complete sauropod dinosaur skull from the Cretaceous of the Americas and the evolution of sauropod dentition. _Naturwissenschaften_ **97(4)**:379-91. doi:10.1007/s00114-010-0650-6